bindalsarthak03/Expense-Tracker/README.md

 - `incomes`: An array of references to income transactions associated with the user.
 - `expenses`: An array of references to expense transactions associated with the user.

-When a user is deleted, a pre-remove hook is triggered in the `User` schema, which removes all associated income and expense transactions.

 ### Income Schema

 The `Income` schema represents an income transaction in the Expense Tracker application.
 It contains the following fields: